matthiasmeissen/chroma-quad-videopak/README.md

 ### Drum Tracks

-- All notes on Kick Track (Channel 1): Trigger different events on each object.
+- All notes on Kick Track (Channel 1): Triggers different events on each object.
-- All notes on Snare Track (Channel 2): Trigger different events on each object.
+- All notes on Snare Track (Channel 2): Triggers different events on each object.
-- All notes on Hat Track (Channel 3): Trigger different events on each object.
+- All notes on Hat Track (Channel 3): Triggers different events on each object.
-- All notes on Sample Track (Channel 4): Trigger different events on each object.
+- All notes on Sample Track (Channel 4): Triggers different events on each object.

 ### Synth Tracks

-- All notes on Bass Track (Channel 5): Trigger different events on each object.
+- All notes on Bass Track (Channel 5): Lights up stripes in the sky.
-- All notes on Lead Track (Channel 6): Trigger different events on each object.
+- All notes on Lead Track (Channel 6): Lights up a part of the arcs in the scene.
-- All notes on Arp Track (Channel 7): Trigger different events on each object.
+- All notes on Arp Track (Channel 7): Lights up a part of the arcs in the scene.
-- All notes on Chord Track (Channel 8): Trigger different events on each object.
+- All notes on Chord Track (Channel 8): Lights up a part of the arcs in the scene.

 ### Motion Track